kyma-project/kyma/docs/01-overview/main-areas/telemetry/telemetry-02-logs.md

 ### Step 1: Create a LogPipeline and output

-1. To ship application logs to a new output, create a resource file of kind LogPipeline:
+1. To ship application logs to a new output, create a resource file of the LogPipeline kind:
     ```yaml
     kind: LogPipeline
       apiVersion: telemetry.kyma-project.io/v1alpha1